Yifan313/Yifan313.github.io/_pages/about.md

 [Artificial Intelligence-based Facial Palsy Evaluation: A Survey](https://ieeexplore.ieee.org/document/10643562)

 Y. Zhang, W. Gao, H. Yu, J. Dong and **Y. Xia**
-- IEEE Transactions on Neural Systems and Rehabilitation Engineering, Early Access, 2024
+- IEEE Transactions on Neural Systems and Rehabilitation Engineering, Early Access, 2024.
+- This work reviews the development of AI-based facial palsy evaluation, discusses the existing research challenges, and provides some guidelines about future directions for researchers.
 </div>
 </div>